A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks: Co-design of control and scheduling

 \item $\mathcal{O}_a$ denotes the set of observations available to the attacker.
-Since the value of $\tau_{k-1}$ can be inferred from the acknowledgments, we have
+As detailed in Section \ref{sec23}, the set $\mathcal{I}_{k-1}^a$ collects all the information available to the adversary, from which only $P_{k-1}$ can be inferred according to (\ref{update_error}).
+Therefore, we define the observation of the adversary as

 \item $\mathcal{P}$ is the transition probabilities.
-From Eq. (\ref{m1}), we may notice that the transition of $x_k$ depends on $u_{k-1}$ and the distribution of $w_{k-1}$.
-The transition probability of $x_k$ follows
+From (\ref{m1}), we may notice that the transition probability of $x_k$ depends on $u_{k-1}$ and the distribution of $w_{k-1}$:

-In addition, the evolution of the holding time $\tau_k$ depends on the actions $\nu_k$ and $a_k$ as given in Eq. (\ref{tran}) and Fig. \ref{fig:transition}. \item $\mathcal{C}$ denotes the cost function.
-From Eq. (\ref{cost}), we have the immediate cost at time $k$ given as
+In addition, the evolution of $P_k$ depends on the actions $\nu_k$ and $a_k$ as given in (\ref{tran}). \item $\mathcal{C}$ denotes the cost function.
+From (\ref{cost}), we have the immediate cost at time $k$ given as

-The controller aims at minimizing the cost while the attacker aims at maximizing the cost. \end{itemize}

-In view of Eq. (\ref{ob1}) and (\ref{ob2}), neither of the two agents has complete information of the state $s_k$.
-Therefore, the game is essentially a partially observable stochastic game with a hybrid of discrete and continuous states \cite{miao2018hybrid}.
-In the following section, we will use dynamic programming ideas to show that the design of control and scheduling can be conducted separately without sacrificing optimality.
-This will enable us to simplify the problem into a complete information game with countably infinite discrete states.
+The controller aims at minimizing the cost while the attacker aims at maximizing the cost. \end{itemize} \begin{rem} Note that the controller can infer $\bar{x}_k$ and $P_{k-1}$ from $\mathcal{I}_{k-1}^c$ according to (\ref{information}) and (\ref{bar_x}).
+After the transmission action $\nu_{k}$ is determined, the controller has a stochastic access to $\hat{x}_k^s$ such that $\hat{x}_k$ is available.
+Beyond that, the attacker can infer $P_{k-1}$ from $\mathcal{I}_{k-1}^a$.
+Since neither of the two agents have complete information of the state $s_k$, the game is a partially observable stochastic game with a hybrid of discrete and continuous states \cite{miao2018hybrid}.
+In the following section, we employ dynamic programming to show that the design of control and scheduling can be conducted separately without sacrificing optimality.
+More importantly, this enables us to simplify the problem into a complete information game with countably infinite discrete states that can be efficiently solved. \end{rem}